snowshoestamp/snowshoe_jquery/README.md

 3\.
 Change the first two classes on the div with the id `#loader` to reference the load animation of your choice.
 Animation options can be found [here](http://connoratherton.com/loaders).

 4\.
 Add the `progressBarOn` key to the initialization data object at the bottom of the page and set its value to `true`.
-The plugin will now handle the load animation by dynamically adding/removing the class `.snowshoe-progress-bar` from the element that wears the id `#snowshoe-progress-bar`.
+The plugin will now handle the load animation by dynamically adding the class `.snowshoe-progress-bar` to the element that wears the id `#snowshoe-progress-bar`.

 ```javascript
 <script>